t-maka/GRC-Portfolio-Project/README.md

 ## 🔐 Cyber Security Risk Management – CIA Triad

+Here, we outlined the practical application of Cybersecurity Risk Management through the lens of the CIA Triad—Confidentiality, Integrity, and Availability.
+By asking targeted assessment questions, it helps identify potential vulnerabilities in how documents and data are accessed, modified, and stored.
+Followed up with recommendations.

 ### 🧠 Key Questions for Assessment
 - **Confidentiality**: Who should access the document?
 Are controls in place?
 - **Integrity**: Who can edit it?
 Are changes traceable?